-PMP considers a project as a complete and closed entity with specific needs of its own, which are decidedly different from the organization-wide needs in any case.
-Each project is bound and defined by its finite nature in terms of its pre-allocated budget, time and scope.
+According to PMP, a project is a complete and closed entity with specific needs from the entire organization.
+Each project is bound and defined by the limitation of its pre-allocated budget, time, and scope.

-The goal of a project manager implementing this methodology is to complete any given project within these predefined parameters while ensuring that any unforeseen changes effected in the duration of a project are accommodated without any adverse impact on the outcome of the project.
+The goal of a project manager is to complete any project within these predefined parameters implementing this methodology.
+They ensure that any unforeseen changes affected during a project are accommodated without adversely impacting the outcome.

-In order to achieve its project management objectives, breakdown of processes is carried out in a completely different manner.
-PMBOK defines all these processes and the principles behind them for guiding project management professionals around the world.
+In order to achieve its project management objectives, the breakdown of processes is carried out in a completely different manner.
+PMBOK defines all these processes and their principles for guiding project management professionals worldwide.

 - Monitoring & Controlling

-With a view to study and comprehend processes better, they are divided into 10 Knowledge Areas (KAs) in PMBOK Guide:
+With a view to studying and comprehending processes better, they are 10 Knowledge Areas (KAs) in PMBOK Guide: